 What to Expect after Submitting an Environmental Assessment

-According to 40 CFR 1501.10, the BIA should complete environmental assessment (EA) reviews within one year after receiving a complete and correct NEPA compliance review request.
+According to the DOI NEPA Handbook Section 1.5 Environmental Assessments, the BIA should complete EA reviews within one year after receiving a complete and correct NEPA compliance review request.
 The BIA will issue a finding of no significant impact (FONSI) or recommend the project move to an environmental impact statement (EIS) for the project once the review is complete.

-Response time for an environmental assessment review will vary depending on the complexity of the project.
-An environmental assessment review may be completed sooner or outside of this timeframe.
+Response time for an EA review will vary depending on the complexity of the project.
+An EA review may be completed sooner or outside of this timeframe, although if an EA extends beyond one year, an extension request must be submitted to the DOI Assistant Deputy Secretary for review and consideration.
 Consult with your Regional Environmental Scientist for additional information.

 Environmental Impact Statement

-To determine whether your activity or project requires an environmental impact statement and to receive further guidance on how to prepare one, contact the Regional Environmental Scientist.
+To determine whether your activity or project requires an EIS and to receive further guidance on how to prepare one, contact the Regional Environmental Scientist.

 What to Expect after Submitting an Environmental Impact Statement

-According to 40 CFR 1501.10, the BIA should complete the environmental impact statement (EIS) process within two years after publishing the Notice of Availability in the Federal Register.
-The BIA will issue a record of decision (ROD) for the project once the environmental impact statement is complete.
+According to the DOI NEPA Handbook, Part 2 Environmental Impact Statements, the BIA should complete the EIS process within two years after publishing the Notice of Availability (NOA) in the Federal Register.
+The BIA will issue a record of decision (ROD) for the project once the EIS is complete.

 Response time for the environmental impact statement process will vary depending on the complexity of the project.
-Some projects may be completed sooner or outside of this timeframe.
+Some projects may be completed sooner or outside of this timeframe, and again, if an EIS extends beyond two years, an extension request must be submitted to the DOI Assistant Deputy Secretary for review and consideration.
 Consult with your Regional Environmental Scientist for additional information.

 Contact Us